WrightGroupSRI/cathy/README.md

 - To install it to a local user directory using conda, use:
 `conda install conda-forge::ffmpeg`

+Note: this has only been tested on Linux

 ### Installing cathy
 Now that you have installed the custom packages, you should be able to install cathy into the same environment.
 From the cathy project directory (the top-level directory containing this README.md file) run:
 `pip install -e .`